rakhiahuja7/unique_elemt/README.md

 # unique_elemt
-This is a brute force solution to the problem of finding unique elements in an array
+This is a brute force solution(Time complexity:O(n^2)) and optimal solution(Time complexity:O(1)) to the problem of finding unique elements in an array